 Case Of Noah

-In case you are wondering about what Noah is up to, he has sworn into the Air National Guard and will be heading off to basic training on January 9.
-Following that he will spend some months in CA doing tech training for his ANG job.
-Hopefully, he will be finished with all that in time for next year’s fall semester to begin college courses.
-During this semester, he is studying to take his Unmanned Aerial Flight licensing and working part-time.
+In case you are curious about what Noah is doing, he recently took the oath of enlistment in the Air National Guard and is scheduled to begin basic training on January 9.
+After that, he is going to spend some time in California getting trained as a technician for his ANG job.
+It is hoped that he will be finished with all of that in time for the fall semester of the following year so that he can start college classes.
+While attending classes and working part-time this semester, he is preparing to take the exam to become licensed for unmanned aerial flight.

 Case Of Fiona